 After Post’s patent expired, other companies jumped on the syringe-filler bandwagon.
 In New York, the Salz brothers began producing a syringe filler bearing an imprint that identified it as the Salz Fount.
 Pen.
 It was essentially the same as the typical straight-cap Post models.

 And in Philadelphia, the Franklin Pen Company proved, once again, that anyone’s invention can be improved upon.
 The major weakness of any pen that relies on a sliding seal is the seal itself.
 If it deteriorates or is worn too badly, it will leak.
 Franklin’s approach to solving this problem was ingenious: the plunger shaft is hollow, with an inner shaft running through it.
-At the proximal end of the inner shaft is a flange to retain the cork seal against the end of the outer shaft, and the distal end of the inner shaft is threaded.
+At the front end of the inner shaft is a flange to retain the cork seal against the end of the outer shaft, and the back end of the inner shaft is threaded.
 A knurled nut screws onto the inner shaft to hold the assembly together.
 Tightening the nut compresses the cork lengthwise, forcing it to expand laterally against the barrel wall.
 I can’t find a patent for this design, so the drawing below is my own.

 Coming to the syringe-filler game later than Salz, Franklin added a threaded cap and blind cap, and branded its pen the Franklin Self-Filling Safety Pen.
 The Franklin pen shown here, fitted with a Franklin-imprinted No. 5 nib, is an impressive example.